ecmwf/earthkit-data/docs/source/release-notes/migration_1.0.0.rst

 The returned object
 +++++++++++++++++++++++

-The return type of the :func:`from_source` function was changed and now it returns a :py:class:`Data` object.
+The return type of the :func:`from_source` function was changed and now it returns a :ref:`data object <data-object>` object.
 This object provides some basic information about the data but its primary goal is to convert it to a given representation for further work.
 The actual data loading is deferred as much as possible, until the data is converted into a given type.

 For example, when we read GRIB data with :func:`from_source`, it returns a data object that can be converted to a fieldlist with :meth:`to_fieldlist`.
 Previously, :func:`from_source` returned a fieldlist directly.
 E.g.: